spenczar/zksync/README.md

 Barriers are not ephemeral, since a disconnect from the barrier-setter should not obviously cause all other clients to proceed.
 This means that any client has permission to remove the barrier.

+# Development #

+Run tests with `GOMAXPROCS=4 godep go test -timeout 10s ./...` (or some other value of GOMAXPROCS, of course - the point is, you want parallelism).

+Tests require a working ZooKeeper cluster.
+You can set this two ways:
+ 1. Use Vagrant. `vagrant up` will launch a VM with a 5-node ZooKeeper ensemble listening on 192.168.100.67, ports 2181 through 2185.
+This is the assumed default in tests.
+ 2. Set the environment variable `ZOOKEEPER_PEERS` to a comma-separated list of ZooKeeper hostports, like so:
+    ```
+    $ ZOOKEEPER_PEERS=localhost:2181,localhost:2182 GOMAXPROCS=4 godep go test -timeout 10s ./...
+    ```

+The tests will all be run under a namespace, `/zksync-test`, and will delete everything under that node after each test run.